-While the Atlassian suite is certainly one of the best sets of tools out there at the moment, it often pays to have a good look at the competition.
-To that end, we’ll be looking at Microsoft’s issue tracking and development offering, Azure DevOps (previously Visual Studio Team Services).
+Trying to compare Azure Devops vs Jira?
+We’re here to help.
+Atlassian offers one of the most comprehensive suites on the market today, but it never hurts to take a look at the competition.
+To that end, we’ll be looking at Microsoft’s issue tracking and development offering, Azure DevOps (previously Visual Studio Team Services) and comparing it against Atlassian’s flagship Jira product.

-In this article we’ll be primarily concentrating on the differences between Jira and Azure DevOps, rather than the similarities – so there’ll be no comparisons between Issues and Issues!
+In this article we’ll be primarily concentrating on the differences in terms of Azure DevOps vs Jira, rather than the similarities – so there’ll be no comparisons between Issues and Issues!
 This also means that the Bitbucket analogous functionality of Azure DevOps will be left to another post.

 1 Azure DevOps at a Glance